duolingo/pulldozer/README.md

     </details>

-1. Run `./pulldozer /path/to/script.sh` to apply your transformation in each repo.
-Pulldozer will ask for final confirmation and then open pull requests:
+1. Run `./pulldozer /path/to/script.sh`.
+Pulldozer will ask for confirmation and then open PRs:

     <img src=".github/screenshot.png" alt="Screenshot" width="500">